 Year One will provide an introduction to occupational therapy.
 You will study a range of modules and participate in practice education.
 Placements are a key element of the course and take place each year, giving you the opportunity to put what you are learning into practice and to work with a wide range of individuals and groups of people in diverse settings.
 In Year Two you will focus on how to plan interventions and work with other team members.
 During Year Three you will be critically evaluating ideas and exploring the social construction of practice.
 In Year Four you will focus on translating knowledge into practice in changing contexts.

 We have implemented an interprofessional education (IPE) focus within all of our undergraduate healthcare courses to help produce graduates who are confident in their own professional identity and equipped with skills that will allow them to work as effective team members.
-The IPE component will develop your understanding of roles, expertise and values of other team members; skills and strategies in working in teams; problem solving, team decision making skills; role flexibility; and ability to learn from others.
+The IPE component will develop your understanding of: skills and strategies in working in teams; professional roles and perspectives; and collaboration in person-centred practices within curent political contexts.

 You study for an honours degree over four years.
 You will complete a range of modules, as outlined, each year.